interscript/transliteration-learner-from-graphs/README.md

 # transliteration-learner-from-graphs
-A technology to design transliteration systems from scratch in an language expert friendly way.
+A technology to design transliteration systems from scratch in a friendly way for language experts.